evanwill/poemBot/index.md

 ## Case and Wiring

-Our physical set up mostly follows [Adafruit IoT Printer](https://learn.adafruit.com/pi-thermal-printer/overview).
+Our wiring mostly follows [Adafruit IoT Printer](https://learn.adafruit.com/pi-thermal-printer/overview).
 However, to simplify construction and reuse, I replaced the t-cobbler with jumpers soldered to the components, inspired by [simonmonk's Squid](https://github.com/simonmonk/squid).
 This makes it easy to assemble, modify, and demo.

 ![squid button](images/squid2.JPG)